ThijsSchouten/tutorial_lfltnodepost/README.md

   h1= title
   p Welcome to #{title}
 ```
-And save it as map.jade in the views folder.
+The first line, extends layout, tells our templating engine to look for a file called 'layout'.
+In this file, there should be a line called 'block content'.
+This block should be replaced by the provided code, in our case a header and a paragraph line.
+Also, the

 Now, in our _routes/index.js file, edit our router function to look like this:
 ```js
 /* GET map page. */
 router.get('/map', function(req, res) {